wavebyrd/great_expectations/docs/docusaurus/docs/core/introduction/community_resources.md

 ## Ask a question

-GX has a [Discourse community forum](https://discourse.greatexpectations.io/) that includes categories for [GX Core Support](https://discourse.greatexpectations.io/c/gx-core-support/) and [GX Cloud Support](https://discourse.greatexpectations.io/c/cloud-support/).
+GX has a [Discourse community forum](https://discourse.greatexpectations.io/) that includes a category for [GX Core Support](https://discourse.greatexpectations.io/c/gx-core-support/).
 Here you'll find guidance on [what information to provide to get your questions answered quickly](https://discourse.greatexpectations.io/t/how-to-get-your-questions-answered/1191).

 <!--
 You can also use [GitHub Discussions](https://github.com/great-expectations/great_expectations/discussions/4951).